-If, prior to October 1, 2009, you transferred positions within the City and later became eligible for membership in the System, your date of transfer would be the date your job status officially changed.
-If you were covered under another City plan, those benefits would be calculated using that plan's formula.
-No new benefits would be accumulated in the previous plan.
-You would also receive benefits under the System upon retirement.
-Your salary, as defined in the System, would be used to calculate your pension benefit, if it was higher than your salary at the time of transfer.
-Your credited service would only include service after your date of transfer; old service does not count.
-However, if you receive death or disability benefits from the City, both old and new service would apply toward your benefit calculation.
-In either case, the maximum amount of service that would be included is 22 years.
+If, prior to October 1, 2009, you transferred positions within the City and later became eligible for membership in the System, your date of transfer will be the date your job status officially changes.
+If you were covered under another City plan, those benefits will be calculated using that plan's formula.
+No new benefits will be accumulated in the previous plan.
+You will also receive benefits under the System upon retirement.
+Your salary, as defined in the System, will be used to calculate your pension benefit, if it is higher than your salary at the time of transfer.
+Your credited service will only include service after your date of transfer; old service does not count.
+However, if you receive death or disability benefits from the City, both old and new service will apply toward your benefit calculation.
+In either case, the maximum amount of service that will be included is 22 years.
 As of October 1, 2009, coordination of benefits with the City's General Employees Retirement Plan is no longer permitted.